MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/how-to/Mock-multiple-responses-to-the-same-endpoint.md

   - team=cloud_advocates
 ---

+# Mock multiple responses to the same endpoint

 When defining mock responses, you can define a specific URL to mock, but also a URL pattern by replacing part of the URL with an `*` (asterisk), for example:

 ```json